 London Famous # 7: Wat Tyler

-One of Fishmongers Halls most treasured possessions is the 12-inch immacuacuately preseved, ridged dagger which killed Wat Tyler in June 1381, making the peasants revolt a failure.
+One of Fishmongers Hall's most treasured possessions is the 12-inch immaculately preserved, ridged dagger which killed Wat Tyler in June 1381, making the Peasants' Revolt a failure.

 The man who slew Wat Tyler was a fish dealer and Lord Mayor of London, William Walworth.
-The Dagger is in a special glass case, with a life size Walworth with Dagger in hand standing over the staircase.
-Wat was a kent man from Maidstone who led some 10,000 Kentish men to London making their first stop at Blackheath to gather the peasants together.
-Their number alarmed the 14-year old King Richard 11, who seeing them confessed his sins at Westminster Abbey and sought refuge in the Tower of London.
+The dagger is in a special glass case, with a life-sized Walworth with the dagger in hand standing over the staircase.
+Wat led some 10,000 Kentish men to London making their first stop at Blackheath to gather the peasants together.
+Their number alarmed the 14-year old King Richard II, who seeing them confessed his sins at Westminster Abbey and sought refuge in the Tower of London.

 London Famous # 8: Charlie Chaplin

 As a child Charlie Chaplin lived at the end of Methley Street Kennington, S.E.11, next to a slaughterhouse and pickle factory.
-Charlie's childhood was a reflection of Oliver Twist, and was a truly rags to riches story.
-Born on April the 16th 1889 in the slums of south London, with both his parents music hall artists.
+Charlie's childhood was a reflection of Oliver Twist and was a true rags to riches story.
+Born on April the 16th 1889 in the slums of south London, with both his parent's music hall artists.
 His Father Charles was a comic singer, his Mother Hannah was a soubrette.

 London Famous # 9: William Shakespeare